Ickaser/car-graph-viz/README.md

 graph = graphGen.Graph(xml = "storage.xml", lanes = True)
 graph.xmlGetStreetProperties()
 carList = [cars.Car(graph, carSettings) for i in range(carsNum)]
-for step in totalSimulationSteps:
+for step in range(totalSimulationSteps):
     for car in carList:
         if car.updatePosition():
             carList.remove(car)
             del car
-    while len(carList) \< carsNum:
+    while len(carList) < carsNum:
         carList.append(cars.Car(graph, carSettings))
 numpy.savetxt("results.txt", graph.history, fmt="%s", header = "Next run begins here.")
 ```

 TODO:
-* Improve heuristic weight function (Graph class).
+* Possibly improve heuristic weight function for A* route planning (`graphGen.Graph.heuristicWeight()`).
+Currently uses distance/speed limit.
-* Implement online search for route plan: within Car class?
 * Implement ACS (ant colony system) intelligence within route planning?
 * Improve usefulness of data generation (Car class).
 * Cars can get completely blocked: good, that is physical.
 What then?
 * Stop cars from visually overlapping at busy nodes (fudge coordinates? collision detection?)
 * Document sections of code which could be fine-tuned

-To simulate traffic slowdown, there are two main ideas at the moment:
+To simulate traffic slowdown, there are two methods:
 1. `weights`: Add a system of capacities and weights to the graph which lowers the effective speed limit along an edge as the number
 of cars on that edge increases.
 This method is loosely implemented, but needs significant refinement and tuning
 before it will resemble normal traffic flow.
 2. `lanes`: Disallow car overlay and slow down cars so that they do not collide visually; separate them on opposite sides of the
 edge.
 To use either implementation, initialize the Graph class with either `lanes = True` or `weights = True`; Positions and Cars
 initialized with the graph will inherit their behavior from that attribute.
-Using both is untested and discouraged.
+Using both at the same time is untested and discouraged.

 Three main classes are used to run the simulation; they are separated to make the code easier to work with, but depend heavily on
 each other.